galasa-dev/managers/galasa-managers-parent/galasa-managers-testingtools-parent/dev.galasa.selenium.manager/src/main/java/dev/galasa/selenium/codesnippet_01.md

 public ISeleniumManager seleniumManager;
 ```

-The code creates an interface to the Selenium Manager which will allow the tester to provision WebPages to test against.
+The code creates an interface to the Selenium Manager which will allow the tester to provision web pages to test against.
 </details>

 <details><summary>Open a WebPage</summary>